 James and his wife, Charmayne, have three children.

 Purpose – To identify ways to protect vulnerable residents from the consequences of neighborhood redevelopment and transformation, with an emphasis on preserving history and the culture of communities.

 About district 1

-The first district boundaries includes portions of downtown Lexington north of Main Street including, the east end neighborhood, parts of the west end and as far north as Interstate 75.
-Some of the major corridors in the District include: Georgetown Street, Newtown Pike, Russell Cave Road, N. Limestone, N. Broadway and Midland Avenue.
+The first district boundaries include portions of downtown Lexington north of Main Street including, the east end neighborhood, parts of the west end and as far north as Interstate 75.
+Some of the major corridors in the District include Georgetown Street, Newtown Pike, Russell Cave Road, N. Limestone, N. Broadway and Midland Avenue.

 The district is made up of over 15 neighborhood parks and community centers including two parks that are over 100 years old, Duncan Park and Douglass Park.
 Many of the District’s downtown neighborhoods are on the National Register of Historic Places such as homes on Constitution Street, Elsmere Park and in Gratz Park.
 Most recently, the legendary Lyric Theatre & Cultural Arts Center was renovated and reopened in 2010, as well as the Charles Young Community Center and park in 2012.

 The City has adopted three small area plans in the district.
 Those areas include the Central Sector, the East End neighborhood and the Winburn & Russell Cave Road Neighborhoods.